Sonic2kDBS/long_term_memory/README.md

 ```bash
 conda env list
 ```
-This will list all conda environments and markse the active one with an Asterisk `*`.
+This will list all conda environments and marks the active one with an Asterisk `*`.
 If you get an error, for example that the command conda could not be found, you are probably not in the env environment.

 5. Run the server with the LTM extension: Edit CMD_FLAGS.txt and add the extension.
 If all goes well, you should see it reporting "ok"
 ```bash